 However, when the Light Up Your Life Tri-Community Palliative Care Hospice Society from Stony Plain shared their phenomenal fundraising success, we wondered, “Wow – how do they do it?”

-So, we asked, and here is the third of four blogs in which their Board chair, Linda McCreath, generously shares their journey and proven tips in fundraising for hospice palliative care.
+So, we asked, and here is the third of four articles in which their Board chair, Linda McCreath, generously shares their journey and proven tips in fundraising for hospice palliative care.
 Thanks, Linda!

 The integrity and contributions by the LUYL Society are recognized and acknowledged through the wonderful partnerships we have been privileged to develop over the last 24 years.
 It is undeniable that we would not be able to utilize 97% of all money raised to benefit palliative/hospice and continuing care clients, if it were not for the amazing support we receive from local businesses and organizations within our communities.
 Our various partners assist with advertising, signage, printing of campaign publications & posters, postage costs, meeting space … and much more.